Therapists Rebrand ‘Trump Derangement Syndrome’

 Trump’s election revealed an epidemic of cognitive dissonance on the Left.

 “To restore … harmony … to render us again one people acting as one nation should be the object of every man really a patriot.” —Thomas Jefferson (1801)

-Cognitive dissonance is a pathological term related to the manifestation of inconsistent thoughts, beliefs or attitudes, related to behavioral decisions and emotive expressions – in short, a measure of how detached an individuals perception of reality is from actual reality.
+Cognitive dissonance is a pathological term related to the manifestation of inconsistent thoughts, beliefs, or attitudes related to behavioral decisions and emotive expressions — in short, it is a measure of how detached an individual’s perception of reality is from actual reality.

 The pop culture Urban Dictionary defines Trump Derangement Syndrome as “a mental condition in which a person has been driven effectively insane due to their dislike of Donald Trump, to the point at which they will abandon all logic and reason.
 Symptoms for this condition can be very diverse, ranging from hysterical outbursts to a complete mental break.”

 For the record, let’s be clear up front: The election of Donald Trump did not create the hate — the epidemic of TDS and cognitive dissonance on the Left — it revealed it.
 But Trump certainly exacerbated that hatred with his random and too often disgraceful communications.

 Given the benefit (or detriment) of holding several graduate degrees, including one in psychology, I would suggest that the increasing frequency and intensity of hysterics associated with TDS is greatly exacerbated by the unmitigated, constant consumption of hateful Demo/MSM propaganda, 24/7/365.
 The result is a mass movement of those so intent on undermining Trump that they are now far off the reality reservation and utterly obsessed with defeating peace and prosperity.